1. Cellular compartmentalization

 This is also true of organelles that aren’t part of the endomembrane system, such as mitochondria (which are found in all eukaryotic cells) and chloroplasts (found in plants and other photosynthetic eukaryotes, such as algae).

 Cellular compartmentalization allows cells to optimize the efficiency of the processes that occur within organelles.
 But despite the advantages of compartmentalization, it’s not a universal feature of life.
-In fact, compartmentalization of cellular functions into membrane-bound organelles is limited to only one of life’s three major groups, or domains.
+In fact, compartmentalization of cellular functions into membrane-bound organelles is limited to only one of life’s three major groups or domains.
 That domain is the one that we belong to, the Eukarya.
 In addition to animals, eukarya includes plants, fungi, and other organisms with eukaryotic cells: cells that are relatively large, complex, and compartmentalized.
 And to see why that is, we need to look at how life has diverged over time.

 2. Compartmentalization is present only in Domain Eukarya

-The diagram below is very high level phylogenetic tree.
+The diagram below is very high-level phylogenetic tree.
 A phylogenetic tree represents evolutionary relationships.

 The lower branch (“3”) leads to life’s two other domains.
 One of these, indicated in red branches at the bottom, is the Archaea.
 In terms of form and structure, Archaea are a lot like bacteria.
 Their cells are also small and prokaryotic.
-Archaea, in fact, weren’t recognized as a distinct branch on the tree of life until the 1970s.
+Archaea, in fact, wasn’t recognized as a distinct branch on the tree of life until the 1970s.
 This recognition came about through the work of Carl Woese, a biologist at the University of Illinois.
 Woese analyzed the sequences of the RNA that makes up the small subunit of the ribosome (the cell’s protein factory).
 His analysis revealed that Archaea and Bacteria, despite the fact that they were both prokaryotic in structure, were not an evolutionary unified group.
 Rather, they’re extremely distant cousins.
 An archaean and a bacterium are far less related to one another than we humans are to an orchid, or orchids are to bread mold (because humans, orchids, and bread mold are all in the same domain — the Eukarya — the domain that includes all of the eukaryotes).

 The Eukarya, shown in blue is our group.
-We eukaryotes have a complex, compartmentalized cells.
+We eukaryotes have complex, compartmentalized cells.
 We possess mitochondria.
 Our DNA is organized into multiple chromosomes, and housed in a nucleus that’s separated from the cytoplasm by a nuclear membrane.
 Eukaryotic cells are much larger than prokaryotic cells, ranging from 10 to 100 micrometers in size.
 And only eukaryotes have progressed to multicellularity.
 When you look around at living things, the plants, animals, and fungi that you’re looking at are all eukaryotes.

 Eukaryotes arose through a kind of cellular fusion that involved the other two domains.
 The details of how this happened are unclear, but here’s what we know.